swisstopo/swissgeol-boreholes-dataextraction/README.md

 Boreholes Data Extraction is a data extraction pipeline that extracts depth layers with their corresponding material description from borehole profiles in form of pdfs.

+## Limitations

 Note that the project is under active development and there is no release to this date, nor has the project reached a maturity such that it could be used.

-The current extractions are solely focused on material descriptions.
-In the future, the material descriptions should be matched with their corresponding depth layers.
+The current extractions are solely focused on the depths of the upper and lower limits of each layer, and on the material descriptions of the layers.

+The current benchmarking only considers the correctness of the material descriptions.
+Whether they are linked with the correct depths, is not yet evaluated.

-## Installing
+## Installation
 We use conda to create and manage the project's dependencies.
 The project comes with two environments, `environment-dev.yml` and `environment-prod.yml`, respectively.
-The prod environment contains all neccessary dependencies to run the code and extraction pipelines therein.
-All dependencies that are useful for the development of the code, but not to run it are separated into the dev environment.
+The prod environment contains all necessary dependencies to run the code and extraction pipelines therein.
+All dependencies that are useful for the development of the code, but not to run it, are separated into the dev environment.

 Assuming you have conda installed and cloned the repository, run the following command in your project repository:
 ```bash